-- shall offer an Affordable Housing Program; - shall offer a Community Investment Program; - may offer a Rural Development Funding Program; and - may offer an Urban Development Funding Program.
+- shall offer an Affordable Housing Program; - shall offer a Community Investment Program; - may offer a Rural Development Funding Program; - may offer an Urban Development Funding Program; and - may offer other programs, that have been approved by the FHFA, for targeted community lending.

 Community Investment Cash Advance programs provide financing for projects that target affordable housing and certain economic development activities.
 Economic development projects include commercial, industrial, manufacturing, social service, infrastructure, and public facility projects and activities.
 Lending targets specific beneficiaries, which are determined by the geographical area in which a project is located, by the individuals who benefit from a project as employees or service recipients, or by projects that qualify as small businesses.
 Members may use the proceeds of Community Investment Cash Advance funding to finance targeted affordable housing and economic development projects through loan originations and participations, through lending to other lenders for eligible purposes, or by purchasing eligible mortgage-backed securities, mortgage revenue bonds, and low-income housing tax credits.
+Approved housing associates may also use certain Community Investment Cash Advance programs.

 Affordable Housing Program (AHP).
-An AHP subsidizes the cost of owner-occupied housing provided that the household's income may not exceed 80% of the area median income, and in the case of rental housing, the household's income in at least 20% of the units may not exceed 50% of the area median income.
+An AHP subsidizes the cost of owner-occupied housing provided that the household's income does not exceed 80% of the area median income, and in the case of rental housing, the household's income in at least 20% of the units does not exceed 50% of the area median income.
 The subsidy may be in the form of a grant or an advance with a reduced interest rate.
 AHP funds are primarily available through a competitive application program at each of the FHLBanks.

 In an AHP competitive application program, members submit applications on behalf of one or more sponsors of eligible housing projects.
-Projects must meet certain eligibility requirements and score successfully in order to obtain funding under an AHP competitive application program.
+Proposed AHP projects must meet certain eligibility requirements and are approved based on scoring guidelines established by each FHLBank in order to obtain funding under an AHP competitive application program.
 AHP funds are also awarded through a homeownership set-aside program.
 Under this type of program, an FHLBank may set aside annually up to the greater of \$4.5 million or 35% of its annual required AHP funds to assist low- and moderate-income households to purchase homes, provided that at least one-third of the FHLBank's set-aside allocation is made available to assist first-time home buyers.
 Members obtain AHP homeownership set-aside funds from the FHLBank and then use those funds as grants to eligible households.
 Set-aside funds may be used for down payment, closing costs, counseling, or rehabilitation assistance in connection with a household's purchase or rehabilitation of an owner-occupied unit.
 Each FHLBank sets its own maximum grant amount, which may not exceed \$15,000 per household.
 All of the FHLBanks have AHP homeownership set-aside programs.